pranavc28/blog/content/posts/generative-ui-tinker.md

 $$\nabla\_\theta \mathcal{L}^{\text{GRPO}}(\theta) = \mathbb{E}\_{x \sim \mathcal{D}} \left[\frac{1}{k}\sum\_{i=1}^{k} \hat{A}\_i \nabla\_\theta \sum\_{t} \log \pi\_\theta(y\_t^{(i)} \mid x, y\_{<t}^{(i)})\right]$$

 This gradient increases the probability of completions with positive advantages (above group mean) and decreases probability of completions with negative advantages (below group mean).
-The magnitude of the update is proportional to how much better or worse each completion is relative to its peers.
+The magnitude of the update is proportional to how much better or worse each completion is relative to the other samples for the same example.

 Note, **DeepSeek was trained using GRPO.**